Danica McKellar, 45, Trades Out Christmas Garb For A Leg-Baring Floral Dress In Stunning Snap

 She also sported a necklace supporting World Vision, an organization that gives help to the needy around the globe, with a focus on services for impoverished children.

-The picture, and the message that went along with it, was a big hit with her fans.
+The picture — and the message that went along with it — was a big hit with her fans.
 The post garnered close to 30,000 likes, and many dropped comments supporting the effort and praising the actress on her good looks.

 “Stunning,” one person commented, adding heart-eyes emoji.